 Here’s a 4-day road trip in Northern France to take in your stride, allowing you a few days to unwind and enjoy a slower pace of life.

-This short road trip in northern France explores the department of Oise (Hauts-de-France), located north of Paris, and it is a good combination of history, sightseeing, and relaxing walks.
-This round trip journey ideally takes 4 days but you can make it longer by adding day hikes or bike rides through the forest.
+This short road trip in Northern France explores the department of Oise (Hauts-de-France), located north of Paris, and it is a good combination of history, sightseeing, and relaxing walks.
+Ideally, this round-trip journey takes four days, but you can make it longer by adding day hikes or bike rides through the forest.

-This 4-day road trip in Northern France is one of the most beautiful road trips near Paris.
-Click here for the best road trips in France.
+This 4-day road trip in Northern France is one of the best road trips in France.
+Read more about road tripping in France:

 Road Trip Northern France Overview